 Continue reading “Colonial Doubleweave”

 Every year I have problems with cabbage white caterpillars eating holes in my woad.
 Some years are worse than others.
 The caterpillars are hard to spot and pick off because they are the exact same color as the leaves, or more precisely, the veins.
 The butterflies are very pretty, of course, because they are butterflies.
-I have not been able to get a good photo of a cabbage white butterfly (same problem as my earlier bee post), but click on the link above to see some great ones.
+I have not been able to get a good photo of a cabbage white butterfly (same problem as my earlier bee post), but click on the link above to see some great ones (12/22/2023 Edited to add, the original link stopped working.
+The new link to UMass Extension is informative but doesn’t have a lot of images.).
 And the butterflies don’t do any harm, per se.
 It’s the caterpillars, or cabbage worms, that are the problem.

 Here’s a photo of a particularly small and innocuous-looking one sitting on my woad:

 My woad beds are looking fantastic!
 I am very pleased about this.
 For the past couple summers, the woad plants at Amethyst Brook have been small and feeble compared to the woad I grew up at the dye- and fiber-plant garden at Bramble Hill Farm.
 This year the garden at Bramble Hill has been sadly neglected (well, I’ve been distracted by multiple flax plots), so the community garden is my sole source of woad.
 Consequently, I made an extra effort to add plenty of composted manure before planting this year.
 And ta-da, success.
 Here is one bed before I weeded it the other day: